Dimensional Rift

 While the mechanism works exactly like MTG's Stack (and not like Yu-Gi-Oh!'s chains), both terms can be used in the game to define different facets of the same construct.
 Cards can refer to "the current chain" or "in this chain" to refer to any effects currently or subsequently added to the Stack until the Stack is completely empty (at what point that Chain is completed and new Chains can start).

-Since we are following MTG rules, effects can be added to the stack while it is not empty; triggers never "miss timing" like in Yu-Gi-Oh!, and When and If used in Trigger description texts are mechanically identical.
+Since we are following MTG rules, effects can be added to the stack while it is not empty; triggers never "miss timing" like in Yu-Gi-Oh!.

 Stack based effects must be activated by following the following (completely standard) lifecycle: